sendwithus/confidence/README.md

   confidencePercent: 95.00,
   confidenceInterval: { min: 82, max: 84.67 },
   readable: 'With 95% confidence, the true population
-    parameter of the "Var8iant A" variant will fall between 82% and 84.67%.'
+    parameter of the "Variant A" variant will fall between 82% and 84.67%.'
 }
 */